pappas999/Kingsland-Blockchain-Advanced-Project/README.md

 <h2> Faucet Instructions</h2>
 The Faucet application is an Express/Node JS web app.
-Thisfaucet will give your wallet some coins to use.
+This faucet will give your wallet some coins to use.

 <h3> Setup </h3>
 In the Faucet directory, run <i>npm install</i> to install the dependencies.